 Dear Bethel Family,

-Soli Deo Gloria, For the glory of God alone.
+Soli Deo Gloria, Glory to God alone!

 Previous Church Letters